+Carfilzomib (Kyprolis®)

-Carfilzomib (Kyprolis) 10 mg, 30 mg, 60 mg single dose vial EBRx PA Criteria
+10 mg, 30 mg, 60 mg single dose vial EBRx PA Criteria

-- relapsed or refractory multiple myeloma, in combination with dexamethasone or with lenalidomide plus dexamethasone for the treatment of patients who have received one to three lines of therapy - relapsed/refractory multiple myeloma, as a single agent for the treatment of patients who have received one or more lines of therapy (NOT COVERED) Monotherapy with carfilzomib was no better than steroid alone in a heavily pretreated population. - O Reference: Hájek R et al. A randomized phase III study of carfilzomib vs low-dose corticosteroids with optional cyclophosphamide in relapsed and refractory multiple myeloma (FOCUS).
+- relapsed or refractory multiple myeloma after one to three lines of therapy in combination with - o lenalidomide and dexamethasone (SEE CRITERIA) OR - o dexamethasone (SEE CRITERIA) OR - daratumumab and dexamethasone NOT COVERED - Daratumumab/carfilzomib/dexamethasone was compared to carfilzomib dexamethasone.
+Progression free survival benefit was demonstrated, but an overall survival or quality of life benefit has not been demonstrated to date - Reference: Dimopoulos, Meletios, et al. "Carfilzomib, dexamethasone, and daratumumab versus carfilzomib and dexamethasone for patients with relapsed or refractory multiple myeloma (CANDOR): results from a randomised, multicentre, open-label, phase 3 study."
+The Lancet 396.10245 (2020): 186-197. - relapsed/refractory multiple myeloma, as a single agent for the treatment of patients who have received one or more lines of therapy (NOT COVERED) Monotherapy with carfilzomib was no better than steroid alone in a heavily pretreated population. - Reference: Hájek R et al. A randomized phase III study of carfilzomib vs low-dose corticosteroids with optional cyclophosphamide in relapsed and refractory multiple myeloma (FOCUS).
 Leukemia.
 2017 Jan;31(1):107-114.
 PMID 27416912 NCT01302392